 The amount of nicotine in each pouch varies by brand and strength.
 Typically, pouches come in strengths ranging from 2 mg to 12 mg.
 For reference:

 Some brands may even go higher, but most users tend to stay within this range.
-Your daily pouch count should take into account the strength you’re using.
+Your nicotine intake per day should take into account the strength you’re using and how many nicotine pouches a day you’re consuming.

 Factors That Affect How Many Pouches You Can Use